Protocentral/protocentral_sensything/docs/Sensything with BLE.md

  <p align="center">   <img width="650" height="400" src="images/Uploading_ the_code.jpg"> </p>

 ### Step 4: Using the Sensything Application
-You can download the sensything android application from android playstore, and once you open the application and connect to the BLE device(Sensyhting) you can see the live analog channel/sensor values in the sensything mobile application.
+You can download the sensything android application from android playstore, and once you open the application and connect to the BLE device(Sensything) you can see the live analog channel/sensor values in the sensything mobile application.

  <p align="center">   <img width="400" height="250" src="images/Sensything_App.JPG"> </p>